 2. A company with a large, under-utilized sales force could buy your business so that its salespeople would have another product to pull out of their bag.

 3. Another reason companies make strategic acquisitions is to get access to a distribution channel.
-Often, gateway acquisitions happen when a company wants to enter a new geographic market with big cultural or language barriers and corresponding high costs of acquiring customers.
+Often, gateway acquisitions happen when a company wants to enter a new geographic market with big cultural or language barriers and correspondingly high costs of acquiring customers.

 Additionally, acquirers (buyers) typically pay the most for businesses with the potential to grow.